 2021 Judge Frank M. Coffin Lecture

-SAVE THE DATE: The 29th annual Judge Frank M. Coffin Lecture on Law and Public Service will be presented on Thursday, October 21, 2021 by Emily Bazelon, a staff writer at The New York Times Magazine and the Truman Capote Fellow for Creative Writing and Law at Yale Law School.
-The title of her lecture will be “Charged: The New Movement to Transform American Prosecution and End Mass Incarceration.”
-Registration will open in early September.
+Join the University of Maine School of Law virtually on October 21, 2021 at 7:00 pm for the 29th annual Judge Frank M. Coffin Lecture on Law and Public Service.
+Emily Bazelon, a staff writer at The New York Times Magazine and the Truman Capote Fellow for Creative Writing and Law at Yale Law School, will present “Charged: The New Movement to Transform American Prosecution and End Mass Incarceration.”
+Please register by October 19th at this link: https://bit.ly/2021-coffin.

 About Emily Bazelon